Aldershot Garrison: Historical military town

 Following Aldershot's establishment as a large permanent training camp in the 1850s, the military presence continued to grow.
 The garrison was divided into the North Camp and the South Camp, either side of the Basingstoke Canal.
 As more soldiers arrived, they were first housed in bell tents due to a shortage of permanent accommodation.
 Later, wooden huts were built, which were in turn replaced by brick built barracks in the 1890s.
 Much of the Victorian camp was demolished in the 1960s.

 North Camp

 Prior to 1890, Aldershot garrison lacked permanent accommodation to house the growing military presence.
-Following the Barracks Act of 1890, North Camp was rebuilt with brick barracks named: Blenheim, Lille, Malplaquet, Oudenarde, Ramillies and Tournay.
+Following the Barracks Act 1890 (53 & 54 Vict. c.
+25) North Camp was rebuilt with brick barracks named: Blenheim, Lille, Malplaquet, Oudenarde, Ramillies and Tournay.
 The new barracks were built by Henry Wells, a locally based building contractor.
 This group of barracks then became known as the Marlborough Lines.
 Today, the only surviving barracks of the Marlborough Lines group is Lille barracks.
 The Victorian buildings were largely demolished in 1958, and then rebuilt with more modern facilities, although the original officers' mess survives.
 North Camp station is the garrison's original railway station.